swampus/Neurysteria/README.md

 Triggered by repeated failures.
 The network becomes emotionally unstable and starts switching strategies rapidly — trying alternative approaches even if they’re risky.
 Like a frustrated human, it experiments wildly in hopes of a breakthrough.

 ### HYSTERICAL
+("HYSTERICAL state" here refers to unpredictable, chaotic behavior (not a medical term))
 > *“Tear it all down and start over!”*

 The most unstable state.
 Neurysteria randomly mutates its architecture: deleting neurons, adding new ones, rewiring connections.
 Chaos reigns.
 It might solve the task — or destroy itself in the process.